medvision-io/medvision_web/content/products/marketplace/marketplace.md

 ## AI marketplace

-In our marketplace, AI-based solution developers can share the medical image analysis models they create.
+In our marketplace, developers of AI-based solutions can share the medical image analysis models they create.
+The marketplace is accessible directly from the medical image viewer.
+Any algorithm offered on the platform can be directly integrated into the viewer.

-Offered algorithms are provided by authors from all over the world.
-Available implementations are based on publications from top conferences and journals.
+The offered algorithms are provided by authors from all over the world.
+Available implementations are based on publications from the best conferences and journals.
+Both FDA-certified algorithms and non-certified technology demos that should not be used in medical practice are offered.

+If you would like to contact the creator of the model, a special tab is available.
+There you can post suggestions, show incorrect predictions, or generally discuss with the creator of the solution.

-Available machine learning models are focused on image analysis.
+The available machine learning models focus on image analysis.
 We offer models for classification, detection, semantic image segmentation, or keypoint analysis.

-Models are available directly from the DICOM browser, and their results can be viewed as visualizations overlaid on the input image.
+Predictions can be presented to doctors using a visualization tool provided by us.